 In this code block:

-In this way, we not only ensure the consistency of the introduction length on the list page, enhance the visual experience, but also intelligently provide the 'Read More' navigation only when necessary, making the user interface more interactive and avoiding unnecessary link display.
+In this way, we not only ensure that the length of the introduction on the list page is consistent, improve the visual experience, but also intelligently provide the "Read More" navigation when necessary, making the user interface more interactive and avoiding unnecessary link display.

-In the operation of actual websites, this intelligent display strategy has many advantages:
+In the operation of a website, this intelligent display strategy has many advantages:

-- Responsive DesignOn different devices (such as smartphones, tablets), you can adjust
+- Responsive DesignOn different devices (such as mobile phones, tablets), you can adjust

-displayMaxLengthto make the length of the introduction adaptable to different screen sizes, further enhancing the user experience on mobile devices. - template flexibilityThe length of the excerpt is set as a variable, allowing website administrators to easily adjust the display length of the synopsis without modifying the core logic, to accommodate different design requirements or test effects.
+displayMaxLengthto make the length of the introduction adapt to different screen sizes, thereby improving the user experience on mobile devices. - template flexibilitySet the truncation length to a variable, allowing website administrators to easily adjust the display length of the introduction without modifying the core logic, to accommodate different design requirements or test effects.

 In summary, the template engine of Anqi CMS provides strong support for the fine management of website content.
-By flexibly utilizinglengthandtruncatecharsetc. filters, combined withifLogical tags, we can easily implement intelligent control over the article summary, thereby significantly improving the website's user experience and operational efficiency.
+By flexibly usinglengthandtruncatecharsCombine filters, withifLogical tag, we can easily implement intelligent control over the article summary, thereby significantly improving the user experience and operational efficiency of the website.

-Q1: I set the excerpt length of the introduction, but the 'Read More' link is still not displayed.
-What's the matter?
+Q1: I set the excerpt length, but the "Read More" link is still not displayed, what's the matter?

 Q3:truncatecharsandtruncatewordsWhat is the difference between these filters, and how should I choose?